Funding and Grants

 South Texas Doctoral Bridge Program

-B. Oyajobi, N. Blake [University of Texas Health Science Center], R. Walter and R. Booth [Texas State University] multiple Co-PI’s.
+B. Oyajobi, N. Blake [University of Texas Health Science Center], R. Walter [Texas State University] and R. Booth [University of Incarnate Word] multiple Co-PI’s.

 The Specific aims include: (1) To increase the number of URM students completing thesis-based MS degrees at TxState and ready to matriculate into strong doctoral programs.
 (2) To enhance the capability of the TxState Bridge Scholars to be competitive for, and gain admission into strong doctoral programs, such as the IMGP at UTHSCSA.
 The STDBP is poised to take advantage of the rich pool of talented URM students in the South Texas corridor and increase the yield of URM holding doctoral degrees and progressing to successful research careers in those disciplines.